-Student experiences that impact student learning, school engagement, and functioning at school: emotional challenges, crisis, family or relationship challenge, mental health concerns.
-Social Worker Assessment based on information from student, and/or the parent(s)/guardian(s).
-Classroom observation Information from school supports and education staff review of school records with consent Student usually seen within a week from time of referral for initial consultation Contact with community agencies Use of mental health and well- being tools
+Student experiences that impact Social Worker Assessment based on information Student usually student learning, school from student, and/or the seen within a engagement, and functioning at parent(s)/guardian(s). week from time of school: emotional challenges, Classroom observation referral for initial crisis, family or relationship Information from school supports consultation challenge, mental health and education staff review of concerns. school records with consent Contact with community agencies Use of mental health and well- being tools